 Super Bowl champion and six-time Pro Bowl center Jeff Saturday joined ESPN in July 2013.
-The 14-year NFL veteran regularly appears on NFL Live and SportsCenter and contributes to other ESPN platforms.
+The 14-year NFL veteran regularly appears on Get Up, First Take, NFL Live and SportsCenter, and he contributes to other ESPN platforms.

 Saturday’s NFL career spanned 13 years with the Indianapolis Colts (1999-2011) and one year with the Green Bay Packers (2012).
 Though he entered the league as an undrafted free agent, Saturday was a fixture on the Colts teams that won Super Bowl XLI and represented the AFC in Super Bowl XLIV.
 The Sporting News named him to the NFL All-Decade Team (2000-09) and he achieved first-team All-Pro honors twice (2005, 2007).